RobTillaart/DHTNew/README.md

 Added **DHTLIB_WAITING_FOR_READ** as return value of read => minor break of interface
 17. (0.4.1)
 Added Arduino-CI support + **gettype()** now tries to determine type if not known.
+18. (0.4.2)
+Fix negative temperatures.
+Tested with DHTNew_debug.ino and hexdump in .cpp and a freezer.
+Note: testing in a freezer is not so good for humidity readings.

 ## DHT PIN layout from left to right